things.api

 Read tasks with deadlines into dicts.

-See tasks for details on the optional parameters.
+See things.api.tasks for details on the optional parameters.

 def last(offset, **kwargs):